Passive verbs should not always be avoided, but when necessary the active form of a different verb (especially the verb BE) can be used instead

 Active Alternatives to Passives without “by”

-Passive verbs seem easiest to avoid when their use would necessitate a noun with by.
+Passive verbs without by seem the easiest to avoid.
 In sentence (a) above there is no by after should be sent.
-If the passive were to necessitate the words … by the customer, it might become harder to think of an active alternative to should be sent.
+If the the meaning by the customer needed to be expressed, there might be more difficulty thinking of an active alternative to should be sent.

 Passives without by can also be avoided with the verb BE alone, followed by a noun or an adjective, like this: